2.5L

 LIME PAINT · ART.
 665

-LEINOS 665 — Sumpfkalk-based mineral wall paint for heritage and modern interiors.
-Vapour-permeable.
-Naturally mould-resistant through high alkaline pH.
-Solvent-free.
+LEINOS 665 — a matured lime-putty mineral wall paint for heritage and modern interiors.
+Highly vapour-permeable (Sd ≈ 0.01); its high alkaline pH (≈13) makes the surface antibacterial and well suited to mould prevention and remediation.
+Solvent-free, VOC 0 g/l.
 Made in Germany by Reincke Naturfarben since 1985.

 Mechanism & Use

-Slaked lime cures by reaction with atmospheric CO₂ — the paint hardens into a microcrystalline calcium-carbonate surface chemically continuous with the mineral wall beneath.
-The wall keeps breathing.
-The high pH keeps the surface inhospitable to mould.
+Matured lime putty cures by reaction with atmospheric CO₂ — the paint hardens into a microcrystalline calcium-carbonate surface chemically continuous with the mineral wall beneath.
+The wall keeps breathing, and the high alkaline pH makes the surface antibacterial and well suited to mould prevention and remediation.

-Slaked lime (Sumpfkalk) is calcium hydroxide in water.
+Matured lime putty (fat lime) is calcium hydroxide in water.
 As the paint dries, atmospheric CO₂ converts it into microcrystalline calcium carbonate — the same mineral the wall’s lime plaster is built from.
 Chemical continuity, not adhesion.

 The cured lime film stays open-pore.
 Water vapour passes freely in both directions — monsoon humidity absorbed, winter dryness released, no condensation trapped.
 No bubble or peel under steam.